The University of Southern Queensland offers an MPJM program by distance education. It is a program comprising twelve subjects.

 demonstrate an underlying knowledge of the theoretical structure of project management as defined by the Project Management Body of Knowledge

-demonstrate essential skills in relation to identification and analysis of logistics management, and integrate logistics management into the overall operation of the organisation
+demonstrate essential skills in relation to identification and analysis of sustainability management for projects, and integrate sustainability management across the life-cycle of the project

-apply the theoretical principles of project management to a project environment in relation to: project scheduling and time management, project cost management, project quality management, project human resources management, project communications management, project risk management, project procurement management project integration management project scope management
+apply the theoretical principles of project management to a project environment in relation to: scope and requirements management, project scheduling and time management, project cost management, project quality management, project human resources management, project communications management, project risk management, project procurement management, project integration management and stakeholder management

-The MPRM is offered by distance education and consists of 8 courses (subjects).
+The MPJM is offered by distance education and consists of 12 courses (subjects).
 There are 3 semesters per year.

 Semester Study Period Commencement Date